matthewjselby/JSON-resume/README.md

 To generate a pdf of your resume, run `npx gulp resumeToPdf` from the project directory.
 The pdf will be generated in the project directory as resume.pdf by default.

-You can specify a JSON input file using the command line argument `--i /path/to/your/resume.json`.
+You can specify a JSON input file using the command line argument `--rin /path/to/your/resume.json`.
 This will work with any of the commands listed above.
 If you do not specify an input file, the commands will use resume.json in the root of the project directory.

-Similarly, you can specify a PDF output file using the command line argument `--o /path/to/your/resume.pdf`.
+Similarly, you can specify a PDF output file using the command line argument `--rout /path/to/your/resume.pdf`.
 This is only applicable to the `resumeToPdf` command above.

 # PDF Rendering